kshehadeh/decay/README.md

 ```

 In this case, two owner reports will be sent out.
 The first will contain exactly one file (index.md) and be sent to bob@.
 The other will contain only file and will be sent to john@.
 Notice that info.md is not sent anywhere because it hasn't be tagged as decaying.

+### Admin Report
+The admin report is sent to the administrator after command execution.
+Unlike the owner report, this report contains information about every document in the body of documentation being examined.
+Information in the report includes things like document age, last editor, etc.